The year 6 team

 SATs

-We cannot wait to begin another exciting year 6 journey with your children and celebrate their many successes.
+We cannot wait to begin our exciting year 6 journey with your children and celebrate their many successes.

 From the Year Six Team.